A post-divorce co-parenting strategy called birdnesting is changing the way many look at custody arrangements and parenting plans.

 After a divorce, the kids remain in the marital home, while the parents are the ones who rotate in and out.

 The idea behind birdnesting increases stability for children in a notoriously unstable time.
 They don’t have to memorize complicated, ever-changing schedules.
-In this scenario, they don’t have to worry about leaving their home, and they know where they’re going to sleep each night.
+In this scenario, they don’t have to worry about leaving their home, packing their stuff, and they know where they’re going to sleep each night.

 That sounds like a positive solution that puts the children first rather than focusing on the parents.
 Maybe it’s not one that will work for every divorced couple—or most—but it’s an interesting, inventive approach.

 The most well-known example is the divorce between Gwyneth Paltrow and Chris Martin.
-The Academy Award-winning actress and Coldplay frontman divorced in 2015.
-But as recently as this year, Paltrow told Glamour that the two maintain a close relationship.
+The Academy Award-winning actress and Coldplay frontman divorced in 2015 but they maintain a close relationship.

-They even crash at each other’s houses regularly for the sake of the kids and go on family vacations together.
-Certainly, this represents an extreme, unique situation, but it does show what’s possible.
+They even crash at each other’s houses regularly and go on family vacations together for the sake of the kids.
+Certainly, this represents an extreme, unique situation, but it does show what’s possible in the right circumstances.

 That said, there are many considerations to take into account to see if it’s right for you.